 Although the feds appear to be prosecuting fewer people for white-collar crimes, as many as a third of businesses in states like Texas have been targeted by white collar criminals.

-At Broden & Mickelsen we have considerable experience in these complex cases.
+At Broden & Mickelsen, LLP, we have considerable experience in these complex cases.

 Please contact >> federal criminal defense lawyers for white collar defense.